When it comes to knowing about wood, are you a newbie or a know-it-all?

 Woah!
 That was a lot of information to process, wasn’t it?

-We started from what wood putty and wood fillers are, discussed them in-depth, and gradually moved towards their uses and benefits.
+We started with what wood putty and wood fillers are, discussed them in-depth, and gradually moved toward their uses and benefits.
 Finally, we concluded with the striking differences between the two and answered some important questions.